prisma/specs/lift/Readme.md

 5. `20190920142118-initial/steps.json`
 6. `20190920142118-initial/before.sh`

-### Lift Server
+### Lift Engine

-The Lift Server is a low-level interface that the Lift Client communicates with.
-Currently the client communicates to the migration server in the JSONRPC format over stdio.
+The Lift Engine is a low-level interface that the Lift Client communicates with.
+Currently the client communicates to the migration engine in the JSONRPC format over stdio.
 In the future, we'll migrate this to REST or JSONRPC over HTTP.

 > ⚠ **Note** This API is subject to change